 B. ILLUSTRATED BY JESUS

 “You are the light of the world.
 A city set on a hill cannot be hidden; nor does anyone light a lamp and put it under a basket, but on the lampstand, and it gives light to all who are in the house.
-Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven.” (vs. 14–16)
+Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven” (vv.
+14–16).

-What Peter has labeled good deeds Jesus here labels good works in relation to achieving and maintaining personal credibility.
-In this passage, Jesus states the idea of others’ ensuing conversion via the synonym glorify[ing] your Father who is in heaven.
+What Peter labeled good deeds, Jesus labels good works in relation to achieving and maintaining personal credibility.
+In this passage, Jesus states the idea of others’ ensuing conversion via the synonym for good works, glorify[ing] your Father who is in heaven.
 Again, the relationship between the believer’s good deeds or good works and the sinner’s conversion is on display.

 Functioning in holiness either buoys or breaks believability.

-As one who desires real change on the Hill and in the nation, the function of good works in your life is critically important and necessary in order to achieve and maintain effective outreach in the tightly knit capitol community.
+As a person who desires real change on the Hill and in the nation, the function of good works in your life is critically important and necessary to achieve and maintain effective outreach in the tightly knit capitol community.
 What are you doing in this regard?
 What follows are some additional illustrations of the correlation between good works and credibility.

 C. ILLUSTRATED BY THE APOSTLE PAUL